Fox's Book of Martyrs

 dust, made me almost distracted.
 But what was my disappointment on my arriving

-before, and that I must go in that uncomfortable mode four miles further with
+on two hours before, and that I must go in that uncomfortable mode four miles

-little Maria in my arms, whom I held all the way from Ava.
-The cart man refused
+further with little Maria in my arms, whom I held all the way from Ava.
+The

 "But